 If you want other dipping sauce options that would go well with sausage balls, any of these would be delicious:

-- Use a mini ice cream scooper to scoop out your sausage mix so that each ball is uniform in size.
+- Use a mini ice cream scooper to scoop out your sausage mix so that each ball is uniform in size and perfectly bite-sized.
 This also helps them to cook evenly.

 - Use a food processor to easily mix your dough otherwise it will be tough to mix everything together.
 If you don't have a food processor, get one!!
 They are amazing and save lots of time.
 Here is a mini one I love!